TheSmallBlue/Gegagedigedagedecoder/README.md

 Translate from Gedagedi language, and INTO gedagedi language!

 I don't know what else to say.
-Everything used to do the encoding/decoding is in the Transmission.cs file, you may take a peek and take anything you want from it.
+Everything used to do the encoding/decoding is in the Translator.cs file, you may take a peek and take anything you want from it.

 # [Download Link](https://github.com/TheSmallBlue/Gegagedigedagedecoder/releases/tag/1.0)